learn-co-curriculum/Module-5-expectations/README.md

 ### Thursday

 This will be the first day of execution mode.
 The goal is by the end of Wednesday of week 2 to have a completed MVP.
 In an effort to hit that goal every day students must submit a daily check in.
-The is located [here ENTER FORM URL]() and should only take 5 minutes to complete every morning.
+The is located [here](https://goo.gl/forms/QJ6d4WNJxmWaBprK2) and should only take 5 minutes to complete every morning.

 We will use this information to understand which students need more help.